mercadopago/devsite-docs/guides/notifications/ipn.en.md

 ## Configuration while creating payments

-It is possible to configure the notification url more specifically for each payment using the `notification_url` field.
+It is possible to configure the notification URL more specifically for each payment using the `notification_url` field.
 See below how to do this using the SDKs.

 1. In the `notification_url` field, indicate the URL from which notifications will be received, as shown below.